josedejesusAmaya/JS-cheatsheet/Module 02/README.md

 - ### Object property flags and descriptors
 	Object properties, besides a value they have flags.
 	- Enumerable flag defines if the property is enumerable and show up in for ... in loops, unless the property's key is a Symbol.
 If it’s set to false then it also won’t be picked by Object.assign() or spread operator.
+	- To defineProperty() method its necesary to define the name of the new property as string.
 	```js
 		var obj = {};
 		Object.defineProperty(obj, 'a', {